canonical/zookeeper-k8s-operator/docs/content/tutorial/index.md

 In this tutorial, we will:

-* Set up your environment using LXD and Juju.
+* Set up your environment using Multipass and Juju.
 * Deploy Apache ZooKeeper K8s using charmed operator.
 * Integrate Apache ZooKeeper and Apache Kafka charms.